Westwater Resources (WWR)

 Frank Bakker, President and Chief Executive Officer

-Mr. Bakker was elected President and Chief Executive Officer and appointed a director on January 16, 2023.
+Frank Bakker was appointed President and Chief Executive Officer of Westwater Resources on January 16, 2023.
 He has over 30 years of experience in engineering, project management, operations, and general management.
-Prior to his current role, he served as Vice President and General Manager — Alabama Graphite Products from October 2022 to January 2023.
-Mr. Bakker previously served as Chief Executive Officer for US Methanol LLC and as President & Chief Executive Officer for OCI Partners LP.
-He began his career at DSM in the Netherlands in 1989.
+Prior to his current role, he served as Vice President and General Manager of Alabama Graphite Products for Westwater Resources from October 2022 to January 2023.
+Mr. Bakker's previous experience includes serving as President & Chief Executive Officer of OCI Partners LP, an ammonia and methanol business, and as CEO for US Methanol LLC.
+He began his career at DSM in the Netherlands in 1989, holding various management roles in ammonia, engineering plastics, and resins production.

-Mr. Cates was promoted to Senior Vice President – Finance, Chief Financial Officer, and Treasurer in January 2023, having initially joined Westwater in May 2021 as Chief Accounting Officer and Controller.
-He possesses over 20 years of financial and accounting experience across diverse industries including mining, oil and gas, real estate, and public accounting.
-Before joining Westwater, Mr. Cates served as Vice President — Controller for Apartment Income REIT Corp. from May 2019 to April 2021, and as corporate controller for Caliber Midstream Partners, LP from September 2016 to May 2019.
-His career also includes various accounting and financial reporting roles at American Midstream Partners, LP, Newmont Mining Corporation, and Thompson Creek Metals Company Inc., and he began his career at KPMG in 2002.
+Steven M. Cates was promoted to Senior Vice President – Finance, Chief Financial Officer, and Treasurer in January 2023.
+He joined Westwater Resources in May 2021 as Chief Accounting Officer and Controller.
+Mr. Cates has over 20 years of financial and accounting experience across mining, oil and gas, real estate, and public accounting sectors.
+Before joining Westwater, he served as Vice President – Controller for Apartment Income REIT Corp.
+(NYSE: AIRC) from May 2019 to April 2021.
+He also held the position of corporate controller for Caliber Midstream Partners, LP, an energy and oil infrastructure company, from September 2016 to May 2019.
+His career began at KPMG in 2002.

 Terence J. Cryan, Executive Chairman and Chairman of the Board

-Mr. Cryan rejoined the Westwater Resources Board as Chairman in August 2017 and became Executive Chairman on February 26, 2022.
-He previously served as a director from October 2006 to March 2016, and as Westwater's Interim President and Chief Executive Officer from September 2012 to March 2013.
-Mr. Cryan is also the Chairman of the Board of Ocean Power Technologies, Inc. He currently serves as a Managing Director of MACCO Restructuring Group, LLC.
-Mr. Cryan was President and Chief Executive Officer of Global Power Equipment Group Inc. from March 2015 until July 2017.
-He co-founded and served as Managing Director of Concert Energy Partners, an investment and private equity firm, from 2001 until 2015.
-Prior to that, he was a Senior Managing Director in the Investment Banking Division at Bear Stearns.
+Terence J. Cryan rejoined the Westwater Resources Board as its Chairman in August 2017 and became Executive Chairman on February 26, 2022.
+He previously served as a director from October 2006 to March 2016 and as the company's Interim President and Chief Executive Officer from September 2012 to March 2013.
+Mr. Cryan is a co-founder and Managing Director of Concert Energy Partners, an investment and private equity firm.
+He also served as President and Chief Executive Officer of Global Power Equipment Group Inc., a publicly traded provider of construction and maintenance services, from March 2015 until July 2017.

 John Lawrence, Chief Administrative Officer, General Counsel and Corporate Secretary